raheelam98/PowerBI/7_Cards_and_Filters.md

 ### **9. Filters on All Pages**
 Applies filter to every visual across all pages.

+**Create Pie Chart, Stack Column Chart table**
+- Same steps as above in Filters on Visuals

+**Apply Filter on All Page**
+- **Filter**
-- **Filter → Filter on all pages → Sub-Category → Type:** Basic Filter → Select options
+  - Filter on all page → Sub-Category
+  - Filter Type → Basic Filter
+  - Search → Select options

 > **Note:** This filter applies to all report pages.